 Despite a small decline in jobs in 2009, job growth in Orange County has been strong through the decade.
 Most major employment sectors have experienced job growth, with the strongest growth in health care and social services, professional and business services and leisure and hospitality.
 County government spending was the highest in the region and slightly above the average spending by county governments for the state.
 Tourism revenues were the lowest in the region.

 Recent job growth in Orange County has surpassed the region, the state and the nation.

-Ten out of twelve employment sectors in the county added more jobs between 2001 and 2014.
+Of the largest employment sectors in the county, all added more jobs between 2001 and 2015.

-The fastest growing sectors in the county experiencing job growth between 2001 and 2014 were Natural Resources and Mining (45%), Health Care and Social Assistance (35%) and Financial Activities (33%).
-Sectors with losses include Manufacturing (16%) and Information (17%).
+The fastest growing sectors in the county experiencing job growth between 2001 and 2015 were Health Care and Social Assistance (43%), Professional and Business Services (45%), and Financial Activities (38%).

 Spending by county government in Orange grew at the fastest rate in the region.

 County government spending per capita in Orange was $2,200 in 2015, comparable to $2,150 in the state.
 Spending increased at a faster rate in the county than the state, rising 24% since 2000 compared to 9% statewide.
 In 2015, Orange had higher spending than Ulster ($1,840) and Dutchess ($1,570).